Northern England: At Home in Harome

 Each room is beautifully and meticulously decorated.
 While you will instantly notice the quality, you will just as quickly find yourself relaxing and nestled in comfort.
 Our room not only had an outstanding view but was so quiet the only thing that woke us up was the chirping of birds.
 If you’re a birder you’ll appreciate all the fine feathered friends you’ll encounter.

 We really appreciated their nod to being green.
-Full-sized bottles of all the usual toiletries means no more little plastic bottles.
+Full-sized bottles of all the usual toiletries mean no more little plastic bottles.
 Fluffy towels and robes make lounging around the room really luxurious.

 The Pheasant Hotel also features an indoor heated swimming pool and an assortment of spa therapies all available on-site.